lsst-ts/ts_rotgui/doc/user-guide/user-guide.rst

 #.
 State command lets you change the controller's state between **Standby** and **Enabled** states.
 If there is the fault, you can clear the error here.

 #.
-Enabled-sub-state command lets you move the rotator once setting the rotator's position, do the constant velocity movement, or stop the rotator's movement.
+Enabled-sub-state command lets you move the rotator once setting the rotator's position, do the constant velocity movement, track the target, or stop the rotator's movement.

 #.
 Switch-command-source command sets the command source to be GUI or CSC.